fbef0102/Game-Private_Plugin/Plugin_插件/Anti_Griefer_防惡意路人/l4d_invalid_name/readme.md

                 "chatpattern"		"moron"
                 "chatpattern"		"bitch"

-                "replace"			"**" // Replace the matches with a string "warn"				"You have {green}dirty word{default} in name, Change name please!" // Warn the client they are violating the matching rules
+                "replace"			"**" // Change name, replace the matches with this string "warn"				"You have {green}dirty word{default} in name, Change name please!" // Warn the client they are violating the matching rules
                 "action"			"sm_slay #%u"  // server executes an RCON command, to see more cmds: https://wiki.alliedmods.net/Admin_commands_(sourcemod)#Basic_Commands
                 "immunity"          "z" //Allow admins with specified levels to be immune